kentandersen/imageinliner/README.md

 imageinliner -i style.css -o outputStyle.css --compress
 ```

-Size of embedded code is somewhat larger than size of image by itself.
+Base64 images is somewhat larger than size of image by itself.
+Inlining files above 10k is not recommended.
 Best performance can be achieved for smaller files, where the http setup accounts for a large portion of the transfer.
-Inlining files above 10k is not recommended.

 Pass a limiter (in byte) using the `--sizeLimit` parameter to exclude images above the sizeLimit.